Connacht Rugby: European qualification

 In the early years of European competition, Connacht were automatically entered in the European Challenge Cup each year.
 The IRFU were allocated three places in the more prestigious Heineken Cup, and with these going to the other provinces Connacht were left with no avenue of qualification.
 The Interprovincial Championship in 2000 guaranteed a spot in the following 2001–02 Heineken Cup to the top two teams, with Connacht finishing in last place.
 However, the advent of the Celtic League in 2001 saw this guarantee removed.
 The 2002–03 season saw Connacht finish ahead of Leinster in their Celtic League pool and progress to the knockout rounds ahead of the eastern province, having beaten them away in Donnybrook in the only game between the sides.
 Despite having finished ahead of their rivals in the table, progressed further than them in the competition and beaten them in the head-to-head game, the IRFU persisted with its policy and Leinster were entered in the 2003–04 Heineken Cup as the top Irish seeds.

-The 2004–05 season saw a change to this policy, as the union began to use the Celtic League table as its sole criteria for determining which Irish teams would be entered into the following season's Heineken Cup.
+The 2004–05 season saw a change to this policy, as the union began to use the Celtic League table as its sole criterion for determining which Irish teams would be entered into the following season's Heineken Cup.
 Connacht finished six points behind Ulster in the final standings that year, missing out again.
 It wasn't until 2016 that Connacht finished in a higher league position than any of their provincial rivals again.
 Despite this Connacht did achieve Heineken Cup qualification from the 2011–12 season to the 2013–14 season.
 Ironically this was thanks to Leinster, who won three consecutive European tournaments.
 Leinster's successes meant that they were automatically qualified for the following year, leaving an open Irish qualification berth which was filled by Connacht.